Explain the Functional Block Diagram of Microprocessor 8085

 Write Signal (WR’)

-It is a low-enable signal.
-When it is low (0), it performs WRITE operation, the data on the data bus is written into the specified memory or I/O destination.
+It is a low-enabled signal.
+When it is low (0), it performs a WRITE operation.
+The data on the data bus is written into the specified memory or I/O destination.

 Ready Signal